peteroupc/CBOR/docs/PeterO.Cbor.PODOptions.md

 Gets a value indicating whether property, field, and method names are converted to camel case before they are used as keys.
 This option changes the behavior of key name serialization as follows.
 If "useCamelCase" is  `false`  :

- * In the .NET version, all key names are capitalized, meaning the first letter in the name is converted to a basic upper-case letter if it's a basic lower-case letter ("a" to "z").
+ * In the .NET version, all key names are capitalized, meaning the first letter in the name is converted to a basic uppercase letter if it's a basic lowercase letter ("a" to "z").
 (For example, "Name" and "IsName" both remain unchanged.)

  * In the Java version, all field names are capitalized, and for each eligible method name, the word "get" or "set" is removed from the name if the name starts with that word, then the name is capitalized.
 (For example, "getName" and "setName" both become "Name", and "isName" becomes "IsName".)

 If "useCamelCase" is  `true`  :

- * In the .NET version, for each eligible property or field name, the word "Is" is removed from the name if the name starts with that word, then the name is converted to camel case, meaning the first letter in the name is converted to a basic lower-case letter if it's a basic upper-case letter ("A" to "Z").
+ * In the .NET version, for each eligible property or field name, the word "Is" is removed from the name if the name starts with that word, then the name is converted to camel case, meaning the first letter in the name is converted to a basic lowercase letter if it's a basic uppercase letter ("A" to "Z").
 (For example, "Name" and "IsName" both become "name".)

  * In the Java version: For each eligible method name, the word "get", "set", or "is" is removed from the name if the name starts with that word, then the name is converted to camel case.
 (For example, "getName", "setName", and "isName" all become "name".)
 For each eligible field name, the word "is" is removed from the name if the name starts with that word, then the name is converted to camel case.
 (For example, "name" and "isName" both become "name".)

-In the description above, a name "starts with" a word if that word begins the name and is followed by a character other than a basic digit or basic lower-case letter, that is, other than "a" to "z" or "0" to "9".
+In the description above, a name "starts with" a word if that word begins the name and is followed by a character other than a basic digit or basic lowercase letter, that is, other than "a" to "z" or "0" to "9".

 <b>Returns:</b>